rjungemann/tripboard/README.markdown

   * `~/.tripboard/tripboard paste > somfile` to paste contents somewhere else
   * `~/.tripboard/tripboard check_tmux` to manually copy over tmux buffer

+You can use the Ruby library like this:

+    require '~/.tripboard/lib/tripboard'

+    # Initialize tripboard
+    tripboard = Tripboard.new

+    # Copy text into tripboard
+    tripboard.copy 'foo'

+    # Paste text from tripboard
+    puts tripboard.paste

+    # Move contents of tmux buffer into tripboard if it exists
+    tripboard.check_tmux

 Limitations
 -----------